Man seriously injured, woman and 2 kids hospitalized after ice hits truck in Burlington

 BURLINGTON, MASS.
-(WHDH) – A man suffered serious facial injuries and three other people, including two young children, were rushed to the hospital after a chunk of ice flew off of a commercial truck and crashed through their windshield on Thursday.
+(WHDH) - A Newton firefighter suffered serious facial injuries and his wife and two young children were rushed to the hospital after a chunk of ice flew off of a commercial truck and crashed through their windshield on Thursday.

 Troopers responding to a reported incident involving ice that flew off of a truck on Route 3 northbound in Burlington about 11 a.m. determined that a large piece of ice had flown off the roof of a box truck and smashed through the windshield of a 2019 Dodge 1500 pickup truck driven by a 40-year-old Newton man who had his 38-year-old wife in the front passenger seat and his kids, ages 3 and 1 ½, in the back, according to state police.